Eyevinn/streaming-onboarding/README.md

 - [Challenges with Server-Side Ad Insertion:](https://medium.com/@eyevinntechnology/challenges-with-server-side-ad-insertion-85571f24aafb) In this post we’re explaining the challenges that comes with Server-Side Dynamic Ad Insertion.

+- [The State of Server-Side Ad Insertion 2018:](http://www.streamingmedia.com/Articles/Editorial/Featured-Articles/The-State-of-Server-Side-Ad-Insertion-2018-127971.aspx) For years, SSAI has promised targeted advertising in a seamless stream that defeats the ad blockers.
+Has the promise finally been realized?

 ## Codecs

 - [A hands-on introduction to video technology:](https://github.com/leandromoreira/digital_video_introduction) A gentle introduction to video technology